suncoast-devs/handbook/lessons/full-stack-build-an-app/34-deployment.md

 ## `git push heroku master`

 This command will push your code **JUST** to Heroku for hosting.
-This means when you make a change you should push to github as normal (e.g. `git push master`) and also to heroku (e.g. `git push heroku master`).
+This means when you make a change, you should push to GitHub as normal (e.g. `git push master`) and also to Heroku (e.g. `git push heroku master`).

-You will notice that after the typical messages you get from a `git push` your terminal will show more messages from Heroku.
+You will notice that after the typical messages you get from a `git push`, your terminal will show more messages from Heroku.
 A typical `git push heroku master` will look something like the following.
 (NOTE: The specific numbers for your application will be different than shown here)